 Founded in 1979, this college was merged into the Literature and Humanities Complex in the same year.
 However, some months later, the college joined Kharazmi University (previously named Teacher Training University).

-Institutes that merged into the
+Institutes that merged into the "Administration and Commerce Complex"

 The Administrative and Commercial Sciences Complex was formed by merging 14 different schools, colleges, and universities as follows: